NdunguSam01/phase-4-pizzas-code-challenge/README.md

     npm start --prefix client
     ```

-Once the React application loads, you should be able to see the data loaded from the database.
+Once the React application loads, you should be able to see the data loaded from the database via [http://localhost:4000/](http://localhost:4000/).

 Follow the links displayed on the page to view the data and perform various actions on the application.